ivanrakhmadi/dibimbing/README.md

 Expected Outcome:
 - Know how many how many customer churn.
-- Know what  potential factors that can make customer churn
+- Know what  potential factors that can make customer churn.
-- Customer analysis.

 ## Business Understanding
 Churn is the percentage of customers that stopped using your company's product or service during a certain time frame.
 This case has some business question using the data:
 - How many how many customer churn ?
 - What potential factors that can make customer churn ?
-- How about customer analysis ?

 ## Data Understanding
 The Telco customer churn data contains information about a fictional telco company that provided home phone and Internet services to 7043 customers in California in Q3.
 It indicates which customers have left, stayed, or signed up for their service.